 Battery System Requirements

-- Be new (not second-hand or refurbished)
+- Must be a new (not second-hand or refurbished) battery.

 Additional batteries added to existing systems may qualify if: